 Does Your Water Smell Like Chlorine?

 While chlorine is used to clean water in pools and in some public water treatment facilities, you don’t want to smell chlorine in your water, as it’s not safe to consume.
 Long-term consumption of chlorine can lead to serious illnesses, and it will irritate your skin and eyes.
-Over time, chlorine also strips your clothing and linens of their softness and vibrance.
+Over time, chlorine also strips your clothing and linens of their softness and vibrancy.

 Do You Smell Sulfur in Your Water?